 Before initiating legal action, an employer must determine whether a court is likely to enforce the non-compete.
-The enforceability of non-competes is largely governed by state common law although some states, for example, Florida, Illinois, Massachusetts, and Texas, have enacted statutes governing non-competes (for more information, see Non-Compete Laws: State Q&A Tool: Question 1).
+The enforceability of non-competes is largely governed by state statutory or common law, though there have been efforts to limit enforcement at the federal level (for more information, see Non-Compete Laws: State Q&A Tool: Question 1 and Practice Note, Non-Compete Agreements with Employees: Federal Efforts to Ban Worker Non-Competes).
+For a 50-state comparison of non-compete laws and requirements, see Quick Compare Chart: State Non-Compete Laws.

 If the employee has misappropriated trade secrets, the employer also may bring a claim in federal court under the Defend Trade Secrets Act (DTSA).
 DTSA creates a private cause of action for trade secret misappropriation under federal law (see Common Causes of Action).
-It supplements, but does not preempt or eliminate, state trade secret or non-compete laws.
+It supplements, but does not preempt or eliminate, state trade secret and non-compete laws.